CatSkald/legendary-creatures/creatures/dryad.en.md

 ### Evolution

-1. Oak tree nymphs
+1. Oak tree nymph
-2. Tree nymphs in general
+2. Tree nymph in general

 ### Similar creatures in other cultures